yyan-listic/volcano-deep-inversion/README.md

 # Volcano Deep Inversion

-A project to enable the inversion of geophysical parameters of volcanic deformation using Deep Learning methods.
+A project to enable the estimation of geophysical parameters of a volcano model from surface deformation data using Deep Learning methods.
 Managed with Qanat, this project also includes Python-adapted functions for generating synthetic volcanic deformation data for training purposes.

 ---